Skip to main content

 Step 2: A course with multiple components, requires additional sections to be created (lecture plus lab or studio, workshop, and discussion, etc.)

-Practicum (PRA)The practical application, on an individual basis, of previously studied theory and the collection of data for future theoretical interpretation.
+PracticumPractical application of previously studied theory and the collection of data for future theoretical interpretation, either individually or in groups.

 NoteWhen scheduling non-primary components for a course, update the default component to match the component permitted by the catalog rules.
 Components may be required as noted in the catalog or optional as noted in the catalog.
 All required components must be scheduled.